wiiznokes/changen/README.md

 - feature-rich changelog format
 - low-config changelog management
 - customizable
-- continuous logging, with an unreleased section
+- continuous logging, with an unreleased section, and also batch logging, for one commit by release

 ## See in action